wp-plugins/evarisk/include/lib/odtPhpLibrary/zip/pclzip/readme.txt

     - When merging two archives, the comments are not any more lost, but merged, with a blank space separator.
     - Corrected bug : Files are not deleted when all files are asked to be deleted.
-    - Corrected bug : Folders with name '0' made PclZip to abort the create or add feature.
+    - Corrected bug : Folders with name '0' made digiPclZip to abort the create or add feature.

   Version 2.0 :